How do I apply?

 What if my final exams Conflict with the program dates?

 Students are required to participate for the entire duration of the program.
 If your final exams conflict with the program start date, you should arrange to take your exams earlier.
+Students at California institutions on the quarter system who are admitted may make arrangements to have their final exams proctored at MIT.

 When will I find out if I am accepted into the program?